kr-ramesh/synthtexteval/sdgeval/generation/README.md

 ### Arguments

-We provide the following arguments for our TextDescriptor class:
+We provide the following arguments for training and generating synthetic data with the controllable generation approach:

 | Argument | Argument Type   | Description   |
 | :---:   | :---: | :--- |